 Decision on implementation of Footnote z):

-Channels 2027 and 2028 of RR Appendix 18 marked with footnote z) will be used in CEPT countries to transmit the application specific messages (ASM) on the frequencies 161.950 MHz (ASM1) and 162.000 MHz (ASM2).
-After the implementation period, as shown in Annex 2 of this Decision, in CEPT countries it shall no longer be permitted to use the channels 27 and 28 for analogue voice telephony in duplex mode.
+Channels ASM 1 and ASM 2 of RR Appendix 18 marked with footnote z) will be used in CEPT countries to transmit the application specific messages (ASM) on the frequencies 161.950 MHz (ASM1) and 162.000 MHz (ASM2).
+After the implementation period, as shown in Annex 2 of this Decision, in CEPT countries it shall no longer be permitted to use the channels previously designated as 27 and 28 for analogue voice telephony in duplex mode.

 RR Appendix 18 Footnote zz)

-“From 1 January 2019, channels 1027, 1028, 87 and 88 are used as single-frequency analogue channels for port operation and ship movement.
-(WRC-15)”
+“Channels 1027, 1028, 87 and 88 are used as single-frequency analogue channels for port operation and ship movement.
+(WRC-19)”

 Comment to footnote zz):

 This footnote concerns analogue voice telephony.
 It is closely related to footnote z).
-The duplex channels 27 and 28 cannot be used for analogue voice telephony any longer.
+The duplex channels previously designated as 27 and 28 cannot be used for analogue voice telephony any longer.
 The frequencies 157.350 MHz, 157.375 MHz, 157.400 MHz and 157.425 MHz (corresponding to channels 1027, 1028, 87 and 88) may be used for analogue voice telephony in simplex mode only.

-Decision on Footnote zz):
+Decision on implementation of Footnote zz):

 Channels marked with footnote zz) will be used as single-frequency analogue channels for port operation and ship movement in CEPT countries.
-However the channels 87 and 88 are already designated as single-frequency analogue channels for port operation and ship movement since RR Edition 1998.
-In CEPT countries it shall no longer be permitted to use the channels 27 and 28 for analogue voice telephony in duplex mode.
+However, the channels 87 and 88 are already designated as single-frequency analogue channels for port operation and ship movement since RR Edition 1998.
+In CEPT countries it shall no longer be permitted to use the channels previously designated as 27 and 28 for analogue voice telephony in duplex mode.

 time schedule of the implementation period

-The following time schedule for the implementation period is based on the footnotes of RR Edition 2016 Appendix 18 [1].
-The Maritime Safety Committee (MSC) of IMO decided that “VHF equipment, without prejudice to the arrangements contained in appendix 18 of the RR, should be updated so that following the first radio survey after 1 January 2024, at the earliest, it meets the arrangements which will be in force by then”.
-RR Appendix 18 requests amendments to 1 January 2017 and 1 January 2019.
+The following time schedule for the implementation period is based on the footnotes of RR Edition 2020 Appendix 18 [1].
+IMO’s Maritime Safety Committee (MSC) circular MSC.1-Circ.1460-Rev.4 - Guidance on the validity of radiocommunication equipment installed and used on ships [2] decided that “To ensure GMDSS communication capability and the availability of appropriate GMDSS radiocommunication equipment, and without prejudice to the arrangements contained in appendix 18 of the RR, VHF radiocommunication equipment should be updated so that following the first radio survey after 1 January 2028, at the earliest, it meets the arrangements which will be in force by then”.
+RR Appendix 18 sets out amendments to be implemented by 1 January 2017, 1 January 2019 and 1 January 2021, respectively.
 CEPT countries consequently agreed that the implementation for CEPT administrations needs to be completed by 31 December 2023 at latest.

-However, this does not imply that vessels cannot be equipped with VDES devices making use of the relevant channels, well before 1 January 2024.The following approach shall be adopted:
+The following approach shall be adopted:

-a “cleaning” period, ensures that after a certain date analogue voice telephony ceases on the channels 24, 84, 25, 85, 26 and 86 and the channels 27 and 28.
-This means the implementation of the decisions in Annex 1 on footnotes w); xx); z) and zz).
-This period starts at the adoption of this Decision and continues until 1 January 2023; during the cleaning period use of the channels for digital data exchange can be accepted subject to agreement with affected administrations;
+a “cleaning” period, to ensure that after a certain date analogue voice telephony ceases on the channels 24, 84, 25, 85, 26 and 86 and the channels previously designated as 27 and 28.
+This means the implementation of the decisions in Annex 1 on footnotes w), z) and zz).
+This period started at the adoption of this Decision and ended on 1 January 2023.
+During the cleaning period, use of the channels for digital data exchange was accepted subject to agreement with affected administrations;

-after the cleaning period the usage of the relevant channels for the VDES could be used solely for this purpose in the maritime mobile service.
+after 1 January 2023, the relevant channels for the VDES can be used solely for this purpose in the maritime mobile service and maritime mobile satellite service.

 Different frequencies (VHF channels) for different purpose are concerned.
 The necessary changes for coast stations require coordination between administrations.
 For different purpose of frequency usage, different matters of urgency could be identified.